 What Is Palletizing

-What is Palletizing Whether you spell it palletising or palletizing, this is simply the process of putting items onto a pallet for convenient, high-volume shipping.
+Whether you spell it palletising or palletizing, this is simply the process of putting items onto a pallet for convenient, high-volume shipping.
 Palletizing has developed alongside the development of the forklift and the development of industry and globalization.

 Palletizing originally involved manual labor, putting boxes or heavy bags onto pallets for loading into trucks.
 The growth of palletizing has been made possible by ever more sophisticated palletizing systems, beginning with the palletizing machine installed by the Lamson Corporation in 1948.
 In the early 1950's, the row-forming machine was developed.
 This palletizing machine aids in the process of forming neat rows of product on the pallet.
 The development of computers and robotics had clear implications for palletizing, as more and more of the work, and more and more of the control, could be handled by the palletizing machine itself.
 In addition, the variety of products that palletizers could handle grew to include items, such as bottles, which would be impossible or at least cost-prohibitive to palletize by hand.